boehs/site/README.md

 # My main website!
 ![](https://wakapi.dev/api/badge/evan/interval:any/project:site) ![](https://img.shields.io/w3c-validation/html?targetUrl=https%3A%2F%2Fboehs.org) ![](https://img.shields.io/website?url=https%3A%2F%2Fboehs.org)

+This is the site wherein I push 11ty to it's absolute limits and then some.
+It works on some 11ty versions but not all of them.

 This website is an `indieweb`-enabled `digital garden` with `dynamic taxonomies`, `aliases`, `gemini`, `scss`, `ts`, and lots of love.

 ## Some notes for developers